joshualouderback/joshualouderback.github.io/_posts/2016-01-30-ActionFoundation.md

 ### Coroutines\: ###

 Before we can dive into how each type of action works, we are going to need to understand coroutines.
-Unity defines it as a function that can suspend its execution, this is known as yielding, until the given YieldInstruction is finished.
+Unity defines a coroutine as a function that can suspend its execution (this is known as yielding) until the given YieldInstruction is finished.
 Since a coroutine can suspend its execution, it means you can have that function run over multiple frames.
 Coroutines are the foundation of actions.
-Let us look look at our example of an asteroid traveling from a to b, normally we would write the component like this:
+Let us look look at our example of an asteroid traveling from a to b.
+Normally we would write the component like this:

 {% highlight c# %}
 public class AsteroidMover : MonoBehaviour {